sudo-vaibhav/stc-hack-portal-backend/readme.md

   - _id
   - creatorId,(this refers to the creator of the team)
   - teamName
-  - hackathonId(this refers to the hackathon the team is a part of),
+  - eventId(this refers to the event the team is a part of),
   - description (team description)
   - members (array of members)
   - skillsrequired (array of skills required)